Home

 Welcome

-Welcome to the website of George Goodwin, historian and author of Fatal ColoursFatal Rivalry and Benjamin Franklin in London — now available in paperback published by Weidenfeld & Nicolson (UK) and Yale University Press (USA & Canada).
+Welcome to the website of George Goodwin, historian and author of Fatal ColoursFatal Rivalry and Benjamin Franklin in London — and now Propaganda Wars of the American Revolution published by Yale University Press (USA:16 June 2026; UK – 25 August 2026).

 Benjamin Franklin in London: The British Life of America’s Founding Father